 1. Acknowledge what happened and what you lost.
 That person or situation owed you something.
 You have to know what you lost before you can let it go.

 2. Own your power.
-Own your anger, your hurt, your frustration.
+Acknowledge your anger, your hurt, your frustration.
 You can’t let go of something you don’t own.
+Even if you think you’re wrong to feel the way you do, be honest about your feelings.
+Ignoring them or burying them will not make them go away.

 3. Grieve your loss.
+Anger and sadness is a normal when you’ve been hurt.
 Let yourself feel the pain, the hurt, the confusion.
-Don’t minimize what happened especially when it’s serious.
+Don’t minimize what happened especially when it’s a serious offense.
 Vent.
 Write about it or talk to trusted friends.
-If you are having trouble letting go, seek wise counsel, a wise friend, your church or professional counseling.
+If you are having trouble letting go, ask God to help you and to give you what you need to let go.
+Seek wise counsel, a wise friend, your church or professional counseling.

 4. Know the truth about revenge or vengeance.
 Revenge or vengeance hurts you because it keeps you trapped in a vicious cycle and keeps you focused on the offense.
 There is a God of justice who at some point, will right every wrong.
 “Vengeance is mine, I will repay,” says the Lord.
 Your feelings of revenge are normal and you can vent them in writing or with a safe person but avoid acting on them.
-This is not easy and it helps if you take the following steps.
+This is not easy and it helps if you try to understand yourself and the other person as I explain in the next point.

 5. Seek to understand.
 Don’t excuse the person and at the same time do seek to understand the reasons they did what they did or the reasons the situation happened to you.
 Sometimes what they did to you was not about you but about their own hurt or pain.
 The focus on their needs can blind them to your needs.
 Ask God to help you understand yourself and the other person.